What Can You Do With a Masters In Education?

 Tuition Reimbursement

 Given teacher shortages in some parts of the country, the government has offered incentives to recruit qualified educators by offering tuition reimbursement.
-For instance, the Federal Teacher Loan Forgiveness Program forgives up to $17,500 of Direct or Federal Stafford Loans after teaching for five consecutive academic years at a qualifying school in specific, highly qualified special education or secondary math and science areas of study.
+For instance, the Federal Teacher Loan Forgiveness Program forgives up to $17,500 of Direct or Federal Direct Loans after teaching for five consecutive academic years at a qualifying school in specific, highly qualified special education or secondary math and science areas of study.

 Other programs, such as the Perkins Loan Cancellation for Teachers program and state-sponsored student loan forgiveness programs, can also offer educators savings.
 Not only are you furthering your career, but you’re providing a valuable service to your community.